-6 CONTROL SYSTEM FOR FRAMING ACTORS
+CONTROL SYSTEM FOR FRAMING ACTORS

-We drive the camera gimbal to re-frame actors dynamically over time.
-Actuators adjust mostly the yaw and pitch of the camera assembly to achieve the user's desired framing of one or more actors.
-The controller reconciles live sensor data with the user's instructions.
-The interface for user instructions is discussed in the supplementary materials, and actor location tracking was in Section 5.
+We drive the camera orientation to re-frame actors dynamically over time.
+The controller reconciles live tracker data with the user's instructions and then drives motors on the gimbal to adjust the camera assembly's orientation to achieve the user's desired framing of one or more actors.
+The interface for user instructions is discussed in the supplementary materials, and actor location tracking is discussed in Section 4.